KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.0.3.0 - October 31, 2017

+- Added the following methods to work with [AppFolders](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/concepts/special-folders-appfolder): GetAppFolderMetadata, GetAppFolderChildren, GetAllAppFolderChildren, CreateAppFolderFolder, GetAppFolderFolderOrCreate, UploadFileToAppFolder, UploadFileToAppFolderAs, UploadFileToAppFolderViaSimpleUpload, UploadFileToAppFolderViaResumableUpload.
+All of these only work when connecting through the Graph API.
+To download files from the AppFolder, you can use the regular DownloadItem methods.
+To upload a file to a subfolder of the AppFolder you can use the regular UploadFile methods.
+- Added comments to the sourcecode behind every button in the demo application to explain what that specific button/scenario will do

 2.0.2.0 - October 30, 2017

 - Added the following methods to work with permissions on OneDrive items: AddPermission, ChangePermission, RemovePermission, ListPermissions.
-All of these only work when connecting through the Graph API
+All of these only work when connecting through the Graph API.

 2.0.1.0 - August 23, 2017